syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 ### Customize the DropDown Border Thickness

-The DropDownStrokeThickness property is used to modify the thickness of dropdown border.
+The DropDownStrokeThickness property is used to modify the thickness of the dropdown border.

 {% tabs %}
 {% highlight xaml %}